 Now you may be wondering, how do I do this and what about constantly measuring how IT is impacting users’ productivity, good or bad, and truly quantifying an actual service level to a user?
 If IT is negatively impacting the productivity of users (therefore the business), measuring and quantifying that is one thing, something then must be done to improve that service.
 Knowing just the what without the why is almost useless.
 Almost all IT toolsets that exist today will tell you that something is wrong.
 You think “great I need to fix that”, but without the why or the cause, you are not equipped with the visibility required to action that information.

 Lakeside Software has pioneered the perspective that end-user experience is the key to IT.
-SysTrack, Lakeside’s workspace analytics solution, uniquely measures end-user experience and productivity impact in a way that is truly representative of the user’s actual experience.
+SysTrack, Lakeside’s digital experience monitoring solution, uniquely measures end-user experience and productivity impact in a way that is truly representative of the user’s actual experience.

 Crucially, SysTrack tells you the why – what is the cause of that productivity impact.
 This makes the quantified user experience actionable, enabling very rapid tactical support response and strategic enterprise improvement programmes alike.
 Once that actionable insight has been carried out, SysTrack also measures the productivity increase because it is always quantifying, providing the evidence of that improvement.